Menu

 • In the meantime, in a small bowl combine the paprika, cayenne pepper, garlic powder, thyme, oregano, salt, and pepper.

-• Sprinkle all sides of the tuna steaks with the seasoning mix, pressing down to adhere.
+• Remove the tuna steaks from the marinade and sprinkle all sides of the steaks with the seasoning mix, pressing down to adhere.

 • Place the tuna steaks in the pan; cook for about 2 minutes per side, for medium rare.